Find out about what we are working on at the moment and how you might be able to add your voice.

 For the past twenty-six years, Caritas has consistently opposed measures to extend Easter trading.
 With the increase of irregular work hours, casual and on call employment arrangements, public holidays such as Easter Sunday are an important opportunity for communities to spend time together for gatherings, hui, unveilings, reunions and celebrations.
-Many families and communities will be weakened this Easter because people will be working instead.
+Many families and communities will be weakened with less opportunities to be together because people will be working instead.

 In particular, we are concerned for the most vulnerable workers and their families, people who do not wish to work at Easter, but will be standing behind tills anyway because of employer or financial pressure.

 Retail is not emergency work, such as police and hospital workers who carry out essential work every day of the year, and we thank them for their sacrifice.
 Shopping is not essential.
 In order for some people to be able to choose to go shopping, other people will lose their ability to choose not to work.
 More choice for some will mean fewer choices for others.